 Rob O’Donovan, the co-founder and CEO of CharlieHR – an HR platform for small businesses says, “People might find a really good idea for a great product that some people will like, but once they actually get it out there they realize those people in the world are 1,000 not 10 million, and you need a much bigger number to build a business,”

 Determine Product-Market Fit

-Achieving the product market fit can be challenging for startups in the initial years, as it requires a deep understanding of your target market.
+Achieving the product market fit can be challenging while starting a startup, as it requires a thorough understanding of your target market.

 ‘Make sure you are solving a big enough problem.
 If your company’s problem is not 10X better than the traditional product or service, it will be difficult to have a product-market fit.
 Talk to strangers, family, friends, and coworkers and see if they would PAY for your product or service not just see if they like it,’ says Gene Caballero, Cofounder at Greenpal.

 It is better to charge your very first customers to make sure they’re willing to pay.

 As Steve Benson of Badger Mapping says, ‘Even if your product is still a piece of junk, don’t give it away for free, or else you won’t learn if it’s a problem worth paying to solve.’

 Now is the perfect time to build MVP.
 What is MVP you ask?